Construction of Arithmetic Teichmuller Spaces I: Introduction

-\section{Acknowledgments}
+The present paper is a substantially revised version of all the previous release of this paper--notably, the definition of arithmetic holomorphic structure (\Cref{def:arith-hol-strs}) (resp.
+Arithmetic Teichm\"uller Space, \Cref{def:arith-hol-space-local}) is now aligned with those given in \construntilts{Definition }{def:arith-hol-strs} (\construntilts{Definition }{def:arith-hol-space-local}).
+The archimedean case (for varieties of higher dimensions) given here in \Cref{def:arith-hol-space-local-arch} is far more precise than that given in the previous versions.

+\subsection{Acknowledgments}

-The theory presented here is inspired by Mochizuki's work on anabelian geometry and on $p$-adic Teichmuller Theory so my intellectual debt to Shinichi Mochizuki cannot be overstated. \emph{Notably this paper could not have existed without his work.} I thank Peter Scholze for some correspondence on early versions of Theorem~\ref{thm:main} and Theorem~\ref{thm:main2}.
-Thanks are due to Yuichiro Hoshi for answering many of my elementary questions about tempered fundamental groups and \iut; also to Taylor Dupuy for many conversations about \iut; he and Anton Hilado also provided early versions of his manuscripts \cite{dupuy2020statement}, \cite{dupuy2020probabilistic} and \cite{dupuy2021kummer}.
+The theory presented here is inspired by Mochizuki's work on anabelian geometry and on $p$-adic Teichm\"uller Theory so my intellectual debt to Shinichi Mochizuki cannot be overstated. \emph{Notably this paper could not have existed without his work.} I thank Peter Scholze for some correspondence on early versions of Theorem~\ref{thm:main} and Theorem~\ref{thm:main2}.
+Thanks are due to Yuichiro Hoshi for answering many of my elementary questions about tempered fundamental groups and \iut; also to Taylor Dupuy and Anton Hilado for some conversations about \iut\ during the early days of this work and for providing early versions \cite{dupuy2020statement}, \cite{dupuy2020probabilistic} and \cite{dupuy2021kummer}.
 I thank Kiran Kedlaya for correspondence, comments and encouragement.
-Another expert with whom I corresponded, has chosen to remain anonymous, and our correspondence is acknowledged here.
+Another expert with whom I corresponded, has chosen to remain anonymous, but our correspondence is acknowledged here with pleasure.
 I thank Jacob Stix for providing a correction to \ssep\ref{pa:temp-fun-grp-vs-etale-fun-grp} and for answering a question regarding \cite{stix16}.
 I also thank Emmanuel Lepage for some correspondence in the context of \cite{lepage-thesis}.